Gender pay gap

 The Government requires all charities, public sector organisations and companies with over 250 relevant employees to publish their gender pay gap data.

 We are required to report annually from 5 April 2018 on a snapshot taken on 5 April the previous year.
 We welcome this opportunity to be transparent about the gender pay gap at Age UK, the charity, and Age UK Trading Community Interest Company (Age UK Trading CIC), which both employ over 250 people.

 Supporting statement from Steph Harland, Age UK's Chief Executive

-We have always been committed to flexible working which means that varied working patterns, home-working, job-share and other ways of working are common at Age UK.
-This, along with family leave, carer's leave and support with childcare costs, is particularly valued by our female colleagues, and we are seeing increasing uptake of these benefits.
+We continue to be committed to flexible working, varied working patterns, home-working, job-share and other ways of working along with family leave, carer's leave and support with childcare costs.
+This continues to be valued, particularly by our female colleagues, and we are seeing increasing uptake of these benefits.

-We are aiming to see an improvement in the gender pay gap next year and believe that these activities, with the full support and involvement of our colleagues, will deliver this.
+We hope to see further improvement in the gender pay gap and believe that these activities, with the full support and involvement of our colleagues, will help us do so.

 Chief Executive, Age UK